Solar Energy Creates Much Needed Jobs In America

 How Does Solar Energy Create Jobs?

 Other solar jobs include project development, general management, manufacturing, sales, and other work types.
-The fact that solar energy creates so many blue-collar jobs is exactly what our economy needs to help recover from the COVID-19 pandemic that left so many jobless.
+The fact that solar energy creates so many blue-collar positions are exactly what our economy needs to help recover from the COVID-19 pandemic that left so many jobless.

 The Future Of Solar Energy Jobs